HEMU-430X: Commercial version (EMU-260/320)

 The goal for maximum operating speed was originally 350 km/h, which was expected to enable Seoul-Busan travel times of 1 hour 50 minutes.
-In plans released in October 2010, planned service speed was raised to 370 km/h.
+In plans released in October 2010, the planned service speed was raised to 370 km/h.
 In the default configuration, the first two cars will be first class with 2+1 seating, the third car will house a bar and special passenger compartments with facing pairs of 3 or 2 seats, the fourth to eighth cars will be standard class with "3" seating, with foldable seats offering altogether 378 seats.